bsolomon1124/misc/azure/azure_notes.md

 - Makes it easier, faster, and safer to stand up new environments within organizational compliance
 - Blueprint service is backed by Azure Cosmos DB
-- Difference from Resource Manager templates:
-    - A Resource Manager template is a document that doesn't exist natively in Azure
-    - Blueprints preserve the definition (what _should_ be deployed) and the assignment (what _was_ deployed); this is not true for a template
 - Difference from Azure Policy: a policy can be included in a blueprint

 ### How Microsoft manages resource security